adanto/hackingTips/cPrograms/README.md

+# C programs...
-# C programs to check when I dont remember how to do something
+...to check when I dont remember how to do something